thinkerou/grpc-php7/README.md

 # grpc-php7-extension

-### Reason
+### REASON

-- 1. The code forks from [grpc](https://github.com/grpc/grpc/tree/master/src/php).
+- The code forked from [grpc](https://github.com/grpc/grpc/tree/master/src/php).

-- 2. Because the php extension only supports PHP5.\*, and hopes it supports PHP7.
+- Because the php extension only supports PHP5.\*, and hopes it supports PHP7.

-- 3. Not change the extension code original logic.
+- Not change the extension code original logic.

 ### TODO